sergeche/codemirror-movie/README.md

 ## Building ##

-The project uses [Grunt.js](http://gruntjs.com) for building.
+The project uses [Gulp](http://gulpjs.com) for building.
 To build project, run the following command in project’s root folder:

-    npm install && grunt
+    npm install && пгдз

 The compiled files will appear in `./dist/` folder.